LBruyne/Scalable-Collaborative-zkSNARK/README.md

 # Collaborative-GKR

-Rust implementation of the paper [Improving Collaborative zk-SNARK: Fully Distributed Proof Generation and Malicious Security](TODO: Fill in the link here).
-The project is still under development.
+Rust implementation of the paper [Scalable Collaborative {zk-SNARK}: Fully Distributed Proof Generation and Malicious Security](TODO: Fill in the link here).

 To find the evaluations, check the examples in `dist-primitive`, `gkr` and the scripts in `hack`.